• Skip to primary navigation

 • Eyeshadow – Offering three different color palettes, and one single color palette

 • Shattered Mascara – I love this mascara, it gives very, very full lashes!
-It can smudge under the eye, so try some transluscent powder under it!
+It can smudge under the eye, so try some translucent powder under it!

 • Everluxe Lip Crayon– Zero waste and simple!

-The Best Non-Toxic Makeup Brands For Fertility And Pregnancy
+The Best Non-Toxic & Pregnancy Safe Makeup Brands

 • Beautycounter– My go-to makeup brand.
 High-performing, and safe for people and the planet.
 Mostly cream color cosmetics.

-• Crunchi– Another favorite of mine, and has powder cosmetics, for those of you who prefer that!
+• Crunchi– Another favorite of mine, and has talc free powder cosmetics, for those of you who prefer that!
 I love their Shattered Mascara.

 • Blissoma